Descent-Collective/protocol-core/README.md

   - system doesn't care about the implementation of external tokens
   - can operate entirely independently of other systems, provided an authority assigns initial collateral to users in the system and provides price data.
+  - can introduce new stablecoins to the system
+  - can add any kind of collateral

-- Verifiable
+- Upgradeable & Verifiable
-  - designed from the bottom up to be amenable to formal verification
+  - designed from the bottom up to be upgradeable
   - the core vault and balance database makes *no* external calls and contains *no* precision loss (i.e. no division)